mpaliwoda/reset-macro-py/README.md

 * `Ctrl + n` exits current singleplayer world, works for 1.14+
 * `Ctrl + /` exits macro gracefully, although good old `Ctrl + c` works as well

+Force perch hotkey is disabled by default - see _Optional steps_ on how to enable it on your own risk.

 ## Default keybinds for Linux

 * `Ctrl + m` creates new RSG world, works for 1.14+